Homies (toy): Background and history

 Gonzales began drawing comics while he was in high school.
 His amateur comic strip was called The Adventures of Chico Loco, and the characters were based on "barrio guys," as Gonzales grew up on the tough streets of a poverty-ridden Mexican-American neighborhood.
 The main character, based on Gonzales himself, was called "Hollywood."
 The strip, which later changed its title to The Adventures of Hollywood, was picked up by Lowrider magazine and published monthly.
 More and more barrio characters from Gonzales' experiences were introduced to the public through the Hollywood strip — these became "Homies."
-(The word "homie" [from "homeboy"]Homie (from "homeboy") is an English language slang term found in American urban culture, whose origins etymologists generally trace to Mexican-American Spanglish from the late 19th century, with the word "homeboy" meaning a male friend from back home.
+The word "homie" is an English language slang term found in American urban culture, with the word "homeboy" meaning a male friend from back home.
 In use in the West Coast Latino community for decades, the word "homie" has crossed over into the mainstream culture.

 Gonzales began drawing his humorous characters on T-shirts and other products, which he and his wife sold on local beach stands, swap meets, liquor stores, and eventually urban clothing stores.

 In 1998, Gonzales released the first set of Homies figurines, initially sold in supermarket vending machines located in Chicano communities.
 The first series featured the male characters Eight Ball, Smiley, Big Loco, Droopy, Sapo, and Mr. Raza.
 The toys were widely popular, with the first series selling a million Homies figures in four months.

 The figures caused controversy after their initial release as members of the Los Angeles Police Department argued that the "urban, inner-city Latino" figures glorified gang life.
-Law enforcement entities pressured retailers to stop selling Homies; as a result, many mainstream stores, such as Walmart and Safeway Inc., stopped selling the toys.
+Law enforcement entities pressured retailers to stop selling Homies; as a result, many mainstream stores, such as Walmart and Safeway, stopped selling the toys.

-In response, Gonzales repeatedly explained that he “did not create Homies to glamorize gang life”.
+In response, Gonzales repeatedly explained that he "did not create Homies to glamorize gang life."
 He created stories for each of the characters on the Homies website, with each one embodying a positive trait.
 Stores quickly returned the Homies to their shelves; the resulting media coverage of the controversy helped Homies gain ever more popularity.

 According to Gonzales, he has received orders from countries in Europe, South America, and Africa requesting Homies characters representing people from those continents.
 By 2005, the Homies line featured female characters, as well as characters with Puerto Rican, Filipino, and Japanese backgrounds.
 There have been 14 series of Homies, with more than 200 characters.